 With regard to past importations, the importer is to be informed that it is UK policy not to allow retrospection.
 Nevertheless, there is no legal bar preventing importers from submitting repayment claims in accordance with the normal rules.
 Action is then to be taken as below.

 An audit/verification may reveal that settlement has been made on the basis of an amount in excess of the total price shown on the invoice accompanying the entry.
-In such instances the importer may claim that the difference relates to a cost element (for example buying commission, interest charges) excludible from the customs value under Article 33.
+In such instances the importer may claim that the difference relates to a cost element (for example buying commission, interest charges) excludible from the customs value under Article 72.
 Then it is necessary to consider whether or not the payment or cost is liable to duty and/or import VAT.
-Normally this involves deciding whether the payment or cost is part of the total payment for the goods under Article 29.3(a) of the Code or an addition to the price under Article 32.
+Normally this involves deciding whether the payment or cost is part of the total payment for the goods under Article 70.2 of the UCC or an addition to the price under Article 71.

 Where it is decided that the previously undeclared payment or cost is liable to duty and/or import VAT, recovery action is to be taken as appropriate under the normal rules.